-The Company is a small registered, internally managed, alternative investment fund under the AIFMD.
-As a venture capital trust pursuant to Section 274 of the Income Tax Act 2007, the rules of the FCA in relation to non-mainstream investment products do not apply to the Company.
+The Company is a small registered, internally managed alternative investment fund under the AIFMD.
+As a VCT, pursuant to Section 274 of the Income Tax Act 2007, the rules of the FCA in relation to non-mainstream investment products do not apply to the Company.